 “Well, that was Matt!” observed my cousin Wendy.
 “Maybe if it’d happened in winter he wouldn’t’ve bled to death.”

 “Maybe so, but he’d’ve been alive now if he could’ve curbed his impulsiveness!” put in Great Grandpa Kelmann, who carried a cane for appearances only—being in better shape than most of his great grandsons.
 “But you can’t tell kids anything!
 They know it all!
 Ha!
 I did at his age!
 Yessir!
 I gave my old pop and my mother a scare every once a week!
 Still, I never thought he’d do anything like this!
 Not here on the Island, at any rate!”

 “Well, then, no wonder Matty was a hellion, Poppa Louis!
 In any case, no one should hold anything against Mitch and Lynore!”
 Aunt Nedra pointed out.
 “Matty was of age, after all!”

 “One of us should’ve stepped in and took a hand with that kid!
 Slapped up Mitch and Lynore and made them see the storm coming!”
 Aunt Dorene uttered with deep-seated conviction.
 “Probably isn’t going to end with him!”

 “Oh, lord, like she cares so deeply!”
 Lannette uttered disparagingly—but not so’s anyone but I could hear her, of course.

 Aunt Dorene, Mom’s oldest sister and Crown Princess of The Club had the annoying habit of proclaiming, “Don’t any of you call on me to baby-sit!
 I’m not single to be anybody’s Mary Poppins!”

 As if anyone would really want to leave their defenseless children in her care.
-I think her self-centered stupidity is the only thing all of us cousins agreed on.
-Except for Turdy who’s just like her.
+That her world revolved solely around herself is the only thing all of us cousins agreed on.
+Even Turdy, even though, he’s just like her.

 Still, I was fair.
 “Well, she did take us to The Newport Creamery!”